mitsuba-renderer/mitsuba3/docs/src/plugin_reference/section_integrators.rst

-Mitsuba counts depths starting at 1, which corresponds to visible light sources (i.e. a path that starts at the light source and ends at the camera without any scattering interaction in between.)
+Mitsuba counts depths starting at 1, which corresponds to visible light sources (i.e. a path that starts at the light source and ends at the camera without any scattering interaction in between).
 A depth-2 path (also known as "direct illumination") includes a single scattering event like shown here:

 .. image:: ../../resources/data/docs/images/integrator/path_explanation.jpg